betterscientificsoftware/bssw.io/Site/CuratedContentEditorialWorkflow_Alt.md

 # A Proposed Alternative Editorial Workflow for BSSw.io Curated Content

+This description of workflow for content development of Curated Content ideas is based entirely on [earlier workflow document](CuratedContentEditorialWorkflow.md).

-The key difference in this alternative workflow is that it explicitly requires **EB Members** engage in specific activities on a routine basis, in particular a bi-weekly progress meeting.
+A key difference in this alternative workflow is that it explicitly requires **EB Members** to engage in specific activities on a routine basis, in particular a weekly progress meeting.

+Here, we describe the workflow in terms of the *states* a Curated Content issue can move through from inception to disposition.
+In each state, there are only a few *directions* (e.g. new states) an issue may move.
+Those are the bullets under each of the numbered steps in the description below.

 # Actors
 * **Anyone** who can submit a GitHub issue can use this approach to suggest a curated content topic.